ibm-watson-data-lab/advocated-old/README.md

 # /advocated

+* This repostory holds the original version of Advocated.
+The one based on Envoy.
+The new serverless one has replaced this and is now the current versiojn *

 Advocated is a Developer Advocacy metrics collection application.
 It allows a Developer Advocate to record

 - the meetups/conferences they went to